vipulrai91/vipulrai91_pages_backup/about.md

 # About
 My name is Vipul Rai , I am from India and currently stay in Bengaluru.
-I have degree in Bachelor's of Technology with Computer Science & Engineering as Specilization.
+I have degree in Bachelor's of Technology with Computer Science & Engineering as Specialization.

 # Reach me at